 Most machinists might not think of undercutting end mills for slotting, but they are fully capable of this operation.
 An equivalent slot can be machined with a regular ball end mill, but doing so might not be feasible due to clearance issues – an undercutter has a reduced neck, unlike a standard ball end mill.
 Additionally, using an undercutter to slot can save time switching to an equivalent ball end mill.

 Since only 180° of the cutting end can be used to slot, undercutting end mills with lower wrap angles and thicker necks are best suited to slotting.
 However, high helix undercutting tools may be ideal if improved finish and increased chip removal are important to the operation.

 Contouring & Profiling

 With their wrap angle and increased clearance, undercutting end mills are very useful for both simple and complicated contouring and profiling operations.
 Their versatility means that it is sometimes possible to accomplish the entire operation with a single tool, rather than several, especially when 5-axis milling.

-Reduced shank undercutting end mills offer the most versatility in complex contouring and profiling operations.
+Reduced shank tools offer the most versatility in complex contouring and profiling operations.
 The ability to chuck these tools at any depth means that they are capable of maximum clearance.

 Choosing An Undercutting End Mill

 While most undercutting end mills are conceptually similar, there are a few key differences that must be considered when picking the right tool for your job.
-Harvey Tool offers the following undercutting end mill styles as stock standard tools.
+Harvey Tool offers the following styles as stock standard tools.